samm40me/composer_cicd/Readme.md

-bootstrap                      Creates a Deployment Project and Bucket to Store Terraform State -- Do this FIRST !! -- Also, Run this once only repo                           Setup Artifact Registry Docker Repo in the Deployment Project, Do this after bootstrap projects                       Builds the Dev, Test and Prod Projects - Enable APIs and Setup Composer, Run this after make repo del-projects                   Drops the Dev, Test and Prod Projects triggers                       Build CICD triggers against your GitHub Repo del-triggers                   Destroy your Build Triggers deploy                         Deploy Dags to Your Dev Project -- This Runs your Unit tests first tests                          Run your Airflow Unit Tests -- Make sure you run `make init` at least once before running this
+bootstrap                      Creates a Deployment Project and Bucket to Store Terraform State -- Do this FIRST !! -- Also, Run this once only repo                           Setup Artifact Registry Docker Repo in the Deployment Project, Do this after bootstrap projects                       Builds the Dev, Test and Prod Projects - Enable APIs and Setup Composer, Run this after make repo composer                       Sets up Composer 2 in your Projects del-composer                   Removes Composer 2 from your Projects triggers                       Build CICD triggers against your GitHub Repo del-triggers                   Destroy your Build Triggers cleanup                        Drops the Bootstrap, Dev, Test and Prod Projects along with composer deploy                         Deploy Dags to Your Dev Project -- This Runs your Unit tests first tests                          Run your Airflow Unit Tests -- Make sure you run `make init` at least once before running this checks                         run pre-commit checks
 ```

 ## Additional Reading